 Anticipated budget and timeline for the project or program

-Current, unaudited Statement of Activites & Statement of Financial Position
+Current Statement of Activities & Statement of Financial Position

-4. Depending on the nature of your project, you may be asked to also provide some of the following:
+4. Depending on the grant amount, you may be asked to also provide some of the following:

 Audited Financial Statements for the most recent 3 years

 IRS Form 990 for the most recent 3 years

 5. Please send your organization's completed application package to the Foundation no later than the deadline.
 Upon receipt, your application will be reviewed to ensure it is complete for the Board of Trustees' review and possible approval at their next meeting.
 If your application package is incomplete, your organization will be notified as soon as possible.